plops/cl-cpp-generator2/example/154_stm32/article.md

   - the switch itself has parasitic capacitances. the pmos and nmos transistors have different capacities so that switching can charge sampling capacitor

+# an5306 opamp [5]

+- input offset +/- 3mV
+- bandwidth 13MHz
+- slew rate 6.5 or 45 V/us
+- gain -63, -31, .., -1, 1, 2, ..
+64 (use external resistors or capacitors for other values or filters)
+- gain error 2%
+- open loop gain 95dB (56000x)
+- wakup time 3us

+- VINP3 can be internally connected to the dac outputs
+- output can be routed to external pin or to ADC channel